victorandre957/ide-experimentador/wiki.md

 ### Create screen to create the activity plan

 - Responsible: [Responsible name]
 - Story Points: [ 1, 2, 3, 5, 8, 13]
 - Description: The user should see a list of steps to be performed and a list of steps selected for the plan.
 - Business Rules: The user must select only the predefined steps, some steps may require others to be executed first, if selected, the previous steps must be added as well

 ### Create screen to delete an existing plan

 - Responsible: [Responsible name]
 - Story Points: [ 1, 2, 3, 5, 8, 13]
 - Description: The user should be able to select a plan for deletion.
 - Business Rules: The user must be authenticated on the platform

+### Schedule local plan's execution

+- Responsible: [Responsible name]
+- Story Points: [ 1, 2, 3, 5, 8, 13]
+- Description: The user should be able to select a time to execute the local plan in that specific time
+- Business Rules: The user must be authenticated on the platform and select a time from the present or the future

 ### Other feature

 - Responsible: [Responsible name]
 - Story Points: [ 1, 2, 3, 5, 8, 13]
 - Description: [Feature description]
 - Business Rules: [Business rules]